 1. Kitchen Supplies

 Make sure you have the large appliances that you need, such as the stove and refrigerator.
 If you’re renting, most landlords will provide these appliances, but sometimes you’ll have to provide your own washing machine and dryer.
 Hire professional appliance movers to move these items into place, to prevent damaging the floors or walls of your new place.
-According to Apple Moving (applemoving.com) has special appliance dollies for moving these heavy appliances safely.
+According to a moving company, have special appliance dollies for moving these heavy appliances safely.
 If you’re doing it on your own, check out these tips on how to move a fridge.

 Once these are in place, you need to get pots, pans, plates, utensils and the extra items that make cooking easier.
 A microwave or a coffee maker can be included in this list of items.
 Oven mitts and potholders should also be on your list of items for the kitchen so that you have a way to remove hot pans and dishes from the oven.
 Cooking at home is a great way to save money when moving out on your own.